adjustyourtone/FSND_casting_agency/README.md

 - 404 - Resource Not Found
 - 422 - Unprocessable Entity
 - 500 - Internal Server Error

+There will also be unique authentication errors raise from Auth0 in the situation of:

+- expired tokens
+- invalid claims
+- invalid token
+- improper permissions

 ### Unittest Implementation